nbo245/InterMeas/README.md

 * move outputs into a dedicated output folder
 * add references to labelimg/anaconda/yolo
 * add analysis to measure importance of internode lengths in predicting maize phenotypes
+* add function to clean potential erronous annotations from periphery of image